LukePappa/myOS/text.md

-Ennea: attend to the divinity of existence.
+Attend to the divinity of existence.